 What is Gilding Wax – A Comprehensive Guide

 Hey y’all – it’s Rebecca back with another comprehensive guide.
 In this session we will be exploring the lush, shimmery world of Gilding Wax.
 Gilding wax provides an exquisite metallic sheen to your Mixed Media craft projects.
+It’s not just Gold Wax either as you will find out below, although it can be.
 Have you ever been confused by the sheer number of gilding wax colors and brands?
 As an artist/educator, I especially enjoy learning and teaching others about the features and benefits of our ‘tools of the trade.’
 Today I am writing about this fun product that makes any surface sparkle and shine.
 It certainly has helped me embellish and add a little luxury to my books, art, and DIY projects.

 Below we are deconstructing gilding waxes and discussing their many uses.
 The word gilding traditionally refers to any technique used for the application of a very thin coating of gold to a solid surface like metal or wood.
 Gold, gold leaf, and other gold colored substances are used to create a bright and beautiful appearance.
 We know that ancient Egyptians were the first gilders because numerous gilded artifacts have been unearthed by archaeologists.
 (Below are accent pieces given a Champagne Shimmer Gilding Effect.
 See the tutorial HERE!)